Queer Along the River

 South East London

 Queer Along the River emerged from mapping South East London, which is fraught with past connections.
-Powerful juxtapositions of land and water, market gardens, factories and imperial docks, summon its working-class and colonial inheritance.
+Powerful juxtapositions of land and water, market gardens, factories, tanning pits and imperial docks, summon its working-class and colonial inheritance.
 Records reveal a diverse population, including African, Asian, Dutch, Flemish, French and Irish inhabitants from the 16th– 17th c..
 Many of the rules of the city did not apply here, in particular in the outsider ‘liberties’ in Bridge Without (now part of Southwark).

 Local people

 James Allen is known as a ‘female-husband’.
 He lived in Dock Head with his wife Abigail Mary Allen, who he was married to for 21 yrs.
 In 1829 James had an accident at his workplace, a sawmill on Jacob’s Island, and died from his injuries.
 He was then ‘discovered’ to have female anatomy.
 His story attracted international attention, with salacious speculation about the couple’s married life.
-In recent years he has attracted new interest as (in contemporary language) a lesbian, or trans-man, who was married to a woman in 19th century London.
+In recent years he has attracted new interest as (in contemporary language) a trans-man, or lesbian, who was married to a woman in 19th century London.

 James Allen’s Working-life

-Groom, Farrier, Tavern landlord ‘The Star’ with Abigail.
+Top row (left to right): Groom, Farrier, Tavern landlord ‘The Star’ with Abigail.

-Pitch-boiler, Vitriol Manufactuary worker, Shipwright’s labourer, Sawpit box-man.
+Bottom row: Pitch-boiler, Vitriol Manufactuary worker, Shipwright’s labourer, Sawpit box-man.

 James Allen’s Working-life.
 Drawing: Catherine Hahn 2025

-Matilda ‘Max’ Hays (1820-1895) was a radical feminist, writer, journalist, actor and mixed-race, lesbian, described as ‘half-Creole’ (a term used in London at the time to describe someone of Caribbean/African/French heritage).
+Matilda ‘Max’ Hays (1820-1895) was a radical feminist, writer, journalist, actor and lesbian, described as ‘half-Creole’ (a term used in London at the time to describe someone of Caribbean/African/French heritage).
 Matilda’s life was shaped by transgressive border crossing.
 She often wore male clothing on the top half of her body and female on the bottom.
 She had long and short-term public relationships with women, including her ‘female marriage’ to the American actress Charlotte Cushman and was the lover of the sculptor Harriet Hosmer.

 Max also played a fundamental role in queer and female publishing.
 She translated the French feminist writer and proponent of ‘free love’ George Sands into English.
 She also co-produced the first UK publication by a feminist network English Woman’s Journal with the lesbian publisher Emily Faithfull, Bessie Rayner Parkes and Barbara Bodichon.
 Thus, Max co-created alternative ways to live and the foundations for future queer and women writers.